ddev/ddev-contrib/docker-compose-services/solr/README.md

 * user: `solr`
 * password: `SolrRocks`

-Just copy the `solr-cloud` directory (including `security.json`) to your project's `.ddev` folder.
-If required, you can adjust the user name and the password by editing the `security.json` file and restarting the service.
+Just copy the `solr` directory (including `security.json`) to your project's `.ddev` folder.
+If required, you can adjust the username and the password by editing the `security.json` file and restarting the service.
+But be aware that the password is stored as a hash.
+Please consult the Solr documentation for details.
+On the other hand our recommendation for a local development environment is to just stay with the defualt.

 Once up and running you can access Solr's UI within your browser by opening `http://<projectname>.ddev.site:8983`.
 For example, if the project is named